yuvaldori/gigaspaces-wiki-jekyll/xap100/asynchronous-persistency-with-the-mirror.markdown

 If you wish to change the mirror service name please refer to [Async Persistency - Mirror - Advanced](./async-persistency---mirror---advanced.html).

+{% note %}
-{% exclamation %} Enabling replication into the mirror without starting the Mirror will generate a backlog within the primary space (and backup).
+Enabling replication into the mirror without starting the Mirror will generate a backlog within the primary space (and backup).
 Please avoid running in this configuration.
+{%endnote%}

 # The Mirror Processing Unit